How do I know if my baby is teething?

 What can I do to help relieve teething pain?

-There are several things that parents can do to help their baby through teething pain without giving them any medication:
+There are several things that parents can do to help their baby through teething pain:

 1. Use a clean index finger to massage the baby's gums can help relieve pain.
 Typically a baby's first tooth comes in on the bottom front of the mouth, so try rubbing this area firmly but gently and slowly.

-2. Give your baby something to chew on.
+2. Give your baby something to chew on, like one of our best teething toys!
 Everyone loves Sophie the Giraffe, the most popular teething toy out there!
 There are also several products out there that you can put in the refrigerator or freezer to cool down and then give to your baby to chew on, and you can check them out on our annual best teething toys list.
 If you don't want to buy one of those products, you can but a wet washcloth in the refrigerator or freezer, then give it to your baby to chew on (always monitor your baby closely and never leave your baby unattended with a choking hazard).

 3. Give your baby some textured things to chew on.
 Sometimes babies like chewing on ridged or textured objects, such as the handle of a hairbrush.

-1. Homeopathic teething tablets, such as the well-rated Hyland's Baby Oral Pain Relief Tablets.
+1. Teething tablets, such as the well-rated Hyland's Baby Oral Pain Relief Tablets.

 3. Teething gels, such as Orajel or other products containing benzocaine can temporarily reduce pain, but can also excessively numb your baby's mouth.
 Also realize that these effects are short-lived and may not be great tasting to your baby!
 There are also some natural benzocaine alternatives, such as Camilia Teething Relief.